JoeDunnStable/how_much_data/README.md

 4. One of the calculations of the characteristic function for the lognormal distribution uses Lambert W functions.
 I've used the C++ code for the complex Lambert W function from [Istvan Mezo's web page](https://sites.google.com/site/istvanmezo81/others).
+5. The routines in the adaptive_integration routine started out life as machine C++ translations of Fortran routines in QUADPACK, which is part of SLATEC and therefore in the public domain (http://en.wikipedia.org/wiki/QUADPACK).
+The routines were then heavily modified to take advantage of the C++ language.
+6. One of the modifications made to QUADPACK is the addition of the ability to calculate the nodes and weights for the Gauss Kronrod integration on the fly.
+For this purpose Dirk Laurie's method is used [kronrod.ps](http://dip.sun.ac.za/~laurie/papers/kronrod/kronrod.ps).
+The routines used here are C++ translations of Dirk Laurie's MATLAB code, which is included in Walter Gautschi's OPQ suite [OPQ](https://www.cs.purdue.edu/archives/2002/wxg/codes/OPQ.html).

 ## License
 The code included here is covered the the MIT license.